yoctoproject/poky/documentation/ref-manual/ref-variables.rst

          MACHINEOVERRIDES =. "qemuall:"

       This
-      override allows variables to be overriden for all machines emulated in QEMU, like in the following example from the ``connman-conf``
+      override allows variables to be overridden for all machines emulated in QEMU, like in the following example from the ``connman-conf``
       recipe:
       ::